EU Licensed4.8/5

 Side Effects

-Serious effects are uncommon but include:
+Serious adverse effects are rare.

 Warnings & Precautions